MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 # Connect to the intelligent cloud with [!INCLUDE[prodlong](../developer/includes/prodlong.md)]

-Customers running their workloads on [!INCLUDE[prodshort](../developer/includes/prodshort.md)] (on-premises) or Dynamics GP can get access to the same Intelligent Cloud scenarios that customers using [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online have.
+Customers running their workloads on [!INCLUDE[prodshort](../developer/includes/prodshort.md)] (on-premises) or Dynamics GP can get access to the same key Intelligent Cloud scenarios that customers using [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online have.
 Each Dynamics 365 Business Central (on-premises) and Dynamics GP application that enables the Intelligent Cloud fuctionality in their [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant will be able to replicate data from on-premises to the cloud tenant.
 When they use this, we invoke our Intelligent Cloud scenarios of Machine Learning, Power BI, Flow, and others to drive suggested actions.

 ## Setting up your intelligent cloud